oddquark/flux512/README.md

 #Warning

-This block cipher is most likely insecure and should not be used.
+This block cipher is most likely insecure and should not be used to encrypt anything important.

 # About